Don’t Wait for Buyers to Find You -- Go after them with ABM!

 Reliable data is critical to the success of any ABM program.
 ABM is an evolution from account-based selling that now involves marketing.
 "The idea is to no longer have a massive, wide funnel,” says Jim Williams of Influitive, “but rather to have a highly targeted funnel with very qualified leads.”

 Due to the digital communication revolution there was an explosion of B2B companies and thus a heightening of competition.
 “There is now more noise than ever,” says Williams.
-“Hence, getting back to basics — targeting key customers and retaining them — is the name of the game, and we now couple those principles with technology.”
+“Hence, getting back to basics -- targeting key customers and retaining them — is the name of the game, and we now couple those principles with technology.”
 The ABM business strategy becomes a highly advanced CRM system/methodology.
-With the use of auto dialer technology, speed dialers and voice dialers, such as ConnectLeader’s Click Dialer, Personal Dialer, and Team Dialer in addition to their brilliant predictive intelligence software, Adaptilytics, is enabling these high ROIs and causing a revitalization of ABM.
+The use of sales dialer technology, such as ConnectLeader’s Click Dialer, Personal Dialer, and Team Dialer in addition to their brilliant predictive intelligence software, Adaptilytics, is enabling these high ROIs and causing a revitalization of ABM.

 The digital transformation has meant the breaking down of the traditional silos between sales, marketing, and other departments.
 “When you agree on the desired accounts and you get everybody aligned on that focus, you’re ultimately just going be more efficient, which usually makes you more effective,” says Miller.
 Teamwork aligns dollars and focus behind the accounts that the sales teams care about.